Ford strengthens its business and prepares for sustained growth in 2026

 The report reaffirmed that Ford continues to face challenges with electric vehicle margins, with the Ford E segment remaining unprofitable.
 However, the traditional business of selling internal combustion engine (ICE) vehicles continues to provide support.

-Ford Motor Company Q1 2025 report
+Ford Motor Company Q1 2025 results

 • Revenue: 40.7 billion USD (–5%)